-- 11.8 Written warnings will set out the nature of the misconduct, the change in behaviour required, the period for which the warning will remain active, and the likely consequences of further misconduct in that active period. - 11.9 The conduct will be reviewed at the end of a warning's active period and if it has not improved sufficiently the active period may be extended. - 11.10 After the active period, the warning will remain permanently on the employee's personnel file but will be disregarded in deciding the outcome of future disciplinary proceedings.
+- 11.8 Written warnings will set out the nature of the misconduct, the change in behaviour required, the period for which the warning will remain active, and the likely consequences of further misconduct in that active period. - 11.9 Warnings may be live for a longer period than specified above depending on the seriousness of the misconduct and the wider circumstances of the case.
+The conduct will be reviewed at the end of a warning's active period and if it has not improved sufficiently the active period may be extended. - 11.10 After the active period, the warning will remain permanently on the employee's personnel file but will be disregarded in deciding the outcome of future disciplinary proceedings.